Hungarian algorithm: Example

-In this simple example, there are three workers: Alice, Bob and Dora.
+In this simple example, there are three workers: Alice, Bob and Carol.
 One of them has to clean the bathroom, another sweep the floors and the third washes the windows, but they each demand different pay for the various tasks.
 The problem is to find the lowest-cost way to assign the jobs.
 The problem can be represented in a matrix of the costs of the workers doing the jobs.
 For example: